Help Make Lancaster a Better Place to Live, Work, Play and Visit

 Becoming a volunteer not only enhances one’s professional and social skills, but also resonates a feeling of giving something extra of oneself.
 A thriving community includes an active volunteer base.

-To find out more about becoming a volunteer with the City of Lancaster, email email@example.com or contact Mayra Montero at (661) 723-6014.
-Volunteer interest forms are available at the reception desk in City Hall, 44933 Fern Avenue, on the City’s website (click here to download) and on the OneLinc page (click here).
+To find out more about becoming a volunteer with the City of Lancaster, email email@example.com or contact Samantha Smith at (661) 723-5892.
+Volunteer interest forms are available here, at the reception desk in City Hall, 44933 Fern Avenue, and available for download click here to download.